Employee Non-compete Agreements, Gender, and Entrepreneurship

 I contribute to the literature on institutions, gender, and entrepreneurship by showing that macro-level institutional policies that do not explicitly target women disproportionately affect their ability to leverage prior professional experience in founding new ventures.
-Examining all workers in 24 U.S. states from 1990-2011, I find that women subject to tighter non-compete policy are 13% more likely to postpone founding rival businesses until their employers dissolve.
-Causality is established via a difference-in-differences model leveraging exogenous shifts in non-compete policy in three states.
-Regarding mechanisms, I review the gender split among 11,000 defendants in non-compete lawsuits since 2003, finding little evidence that firms target women with legal action.
-However, women face higher relative costs of potential litigation due both to lower cumulative earnings prior to founding entrepreneurs as well as a “re-entry” wage penalty after abandoning their startups and returning to paid employment.
+Examining workers in 25 states and the District of Columbia from 1990-2014, I find that women subject to tighter non-compete policies are less likely to leave their employers and start rival businesses.
+Two mechanisms suggest that non-competes contribute to a disproportionate “chilling effect” on entrepreneurship among women.
+First, women face higher relative costs of potential litigation due to lower earnings prior to founding.
+Second, women fact a higher wage penalty when returning to paid employment following an unsuccessful venture.
+The effect is not explained by actual non-compete lawsuits, where women are markedly underrepresented.

 Keywords: entrepreneurship, gender, non-competes